About the Test

 - Use of certain medications, including those that can affect fluid levels or acid-base balance

-Talk to your doctor in order to understand the specific results of your electrolyte panel and what it means for your health.
+Talk to your doctor to understand the specific results of your electrolyte panel and what it means for your health.

 The best way to understand your test results is to discuss them with your health care provider.
 Here are some questions you might ask: